-The work prescribed in the service schedule must be carried out by an authorized KTM workshop only and confirmed in the customer's service record; otherwise, all warranty claims will be void.
-No warranty claim can be honored for damage resulting from manipulation and/or other changes to the vehicle.
+The work prescribed in the service schedule must be carried out by an authorized KTM workshop only and confirmed in the customer's service record and in the KTM dealer.net; otherwise, all warranty claims will be void.
+No warranty claim can be honored for damage result-ing from manipulation and/or other changes to the vehicle.